Los Angeles will face another round of fire-fueling Santa Ana winds this week

 A CNN analysis of the most recent data from the 10 largest US cities and other comparable departments shows the LAFD is less staffed than almost any other major city.

-CNN’s Robert Shackelford, Sarah Dewberry and Angela Fritz contributed to this report.
+CNN’s Robert Shackelford, Sarah Dewberry, Angela Fritz and Hanna Park contributed to this report.

 The-CNN-Wire